ethical-haquer/Galaxy-Flasher/README.md

     - Thor - An open-source flash-tool.
 The last update was almost a year ago, sadly.
     - Odin4 - A proprietary, official Samsung flash-tool that was leaked.
     - PyThor - An open-source flash-tool that is still in development.
 The only real reason to use it is if you plan on contributing to it.

+    You will have to restart Galaxy Flasher after changing this setting for it to apply.

   - Theme - The theme you would like Galaxy Flasher to use.
 The options are:
     - System - Galaxy Flasher will attempt to use the system theme.
     - Light - Light theme.
     - Dark - Dark theme.

   - Run Thor with sudo - This allows you to choose whether or not you want to run Thor with sudo.
 By default it is turned off; Turning it on may fix errors in some cases.
 This only applies to Thor.
+You will have to restart Galaxy Flasher after changing this setting for it to apply.

   - [Thor] Automatically select all partitions - This automatically selects all of the partitions from the files you select, instead of asking you what ones you would like to select.
 This only applies to Thor.